-Choosing a Tracking System
+Choosing An RFID or Bluetooth Tracking System

 Types of personnel or asset tracking are often defined by the technologies that they use, such as RFID tracking or BLE beacon tracking.
 This approach requires a lot of technological understanding and can be confusing, even to many who have been in the tracking industry for a long time!
 In this document, we will discuss different types of tracking from a business perspective, then refer to technologies that can be used.
 Using the common who, what, when and where (and hopefully producing the why and how through reporting and analytics), we can better understand cost and value tradeoffs.
 The who and what, of course, refer to people and things.
 But, we’re not actually tracking something unless we also know the where and when.
 The question of “where” is the hardest one to answer.
 “Where’s my stuff?” is the often-heard refrain of the frustrated manager or customer.
 Another common question is “How long?”
 That question brings “when” into the conversation.